Face Off: Should students take notes on a tablet instead of paper in class?

 Another problem that students may face is distractions.
 With the internet in their hands, it may be more difficult for students to resist diverging from their classwork.
 This makes it harder for students to retain information they note down or memorise for their classes.

-While it may be convenient and easier to use tablets, the side effects do not justify the usage of tablets for note-taking.
-Hence, students should not use tablets to take notes and should stick with traditional paper and pens instead.
+While it may be convenient and easier, the potential side effects do not justify the usage of tablets for note-taking.
+Students should stick with traditional paper and pens instead.

 Sign up for the YP Teachers Newsletter